Louiskovski/MIDI-to-BMS-Converter/README.md

 Beat data for timing things like beat blocks, as well as associated chord and note scale data for effects such as item jingles can be generated as follows.

 💡 If you want to use this with a streamed song (AST), you can load the song into your DAW to define the chords.
 Make sure you use the same BPM as the streamed song.
+BPM changes during the song are also supported, but they need to be the same as the streamed song!

 ❗️Time signature changes, e.g. from 3/4 to 4/4 in the middle of a song, or an intro with a different time signature than the rest of the song (like Good Egg Galaxy's theme) are not currently supported.